Joanne Loye – Primark Internship Led to Dream Buying Job Thanks To Portobello Contacts

 Instagram is where ‘fashion happens’ and Joanne had been following many key industry players, many of whom were graduates of Portobello Institute and very successful in their careers.

 She decided that this was the route for her and enrolled on the Fashion Buying and Merchandising course, which she found “brilliant and has really helped me with my career.”

-As part of the course, Joanne secured a placement with Primark, the global retail company headquartered in Dublin.
+As part of the course, Joanne secured an internship with Primark, the global retail company headquartered in Dublin.

-The learning opportunities and support offered by Primark is ‘second to none’ and we asked Joanne to explain her experience to future potential students.
+The learning opportunities and support offered by Primark are ‘second to none’ and we asked Joanne to explain her experience to future potential students.

 Joanne praises her tutors for their knowledge and guidance.

 “The tutors on the course were brilliant and it is very clear why they are lecturers.
 Nicole is a designer herself which was brilliant as she knows first-hand what it takes to become a designer.
 Janet is so creative and full of energy she really does get the creative side out of you.
 Anne Marie is so realistic she knows what it takes to become a buyer and has amazing contacts to help you get your foot into certain buying offices.